celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Add constructor in contract](./images/contract_add_constructor.png)

-So this constructor function take 2 arguments:
+So, this constructor function takes 2 arguments:

-- **address[] memory owners_**    - A list of owners address
+- **address[] memory owners_** - A list of owners' addresses
-- **uint16 threshold_**           - The minimum quantity of owners that need to sign a transaction for the transaction to be execute (this number need to be greater than 0 but smaller or equal to the amount of owners)
+- **uint16 threshold_** - The minimum number of owners required to sign a transaction for the transaction to be executed (this number needs to be greater than 0 but smaller or equal to the number of owners).

 >**Note**
->At this stage it's normal to have some warning that there is error in our contract, the logic inside our constructor function call other functions that we have not yet write.
+>At this stage, it's normal to have some warnings indicating errors in our contract.
+The logic inside our constructor function calls other functions that we have not yet written.

 ### Add functions to the contract

-Now it's time to add the bulk of the logic to our contract, all the functions.
-So let's start by adding all the view & pure function, these function are read call that don't require any transaction to be accessed.
+Now it's time to add the bulk of the logic to our contract, including all the functions.
+Let's start by adding all the view and pure functions, which are read-only calls that don't require any transaction to be accessed.

-Under the last line we added, we wil add:
+Therefore, under the last line we added, let's add the following code:

 ```js
 /// @notice Retrieves the contract name